DolphDev/pynationstates/readme.md

 Nationstates API wrapper
 ---

 This is a high level and simple to use API wrapper for nationstates.
-Mean't to be beginner friendly, it does all of the tedious work in dealing the API for you providing a simple interface to do whatever you wan't in the api.
+Mean't to be beginner friendly, it does all of the tedious work in dealing the API for you providing a simple interface to do whatever you want in the api.

 ### API